Guide Food

 On one of Jason Jones’ trips to Paris, he stumbled upon three rules of Parisian dining worth abiding by.
 Keep it simple.
 Serve it till late.
 And never shirk on the fries.
 Thus Entrecôte was born — Jones’ famed French restaurant modelled closely on the Parisian restaurant L’Entrecôte.

 Delight in some of the best French food in Melbourne and some of the city’s finest steaks here, either in the main dining room, out on the terrace or in its private dining room — Le Salon Prive.
 Here, the walls are lined by floor-to-ceiling wine fridges and wood panelling, and the room boasts an impressive white marble bar where your own personal bartender can whip up drinks for you and your guests all day long.
-It holds either 26 guests around one table or 32 around two.
+It holds either 30 guests seated, or 50 for a cocktail canape party.

 Read more